federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 	- Stream 1 is sent to the FeatureMerger transformer.
   - Stream 2 removes the resources{} attribute list.
   - Stream 2 is sent to the FeatureMerger.
-- Stream 1 and 2 are joined on the _uuid attribute.
+- Streams 1 & 2 are joined on the _uuid attribute.
 - Out of scope attributes are removed.
 - Datasets are tested to ensure at least one URL remains after testing or they are filtered out.